relin-merlux/testsyn/_posts/2015-08-18-the-worlds-most-amazing-dining-experiences.md

 slide_template:
   - default
 ---
-The rise of the michelin starred restaurants has certainly come on leaps and bounds in the past few years, us Brits all want to boast about the restaurants we’ve dined in, whether it be 1 or 3 michelin stars it’s still something to rave about to your friends.
+[vc_row][vc_column][vc_column_text]The rise of the michelin starred restaurants has certainly come on leaps and bounds in the past few years, us Brits all want to boast about the restaurants we’ve dined in, whether it be 1 or 3 michelin stars it’s still something to rave about to your friends.
 But i guess we all know unless you have top dollar you have no chance of footing the bill in these exquisite eateries.
 However, if you was to win the Lottery you’d certainly be able to wine and dine in these establishments.
 This got us thinking here at <a href="/">Lotto-Social HQ</a>, if money was no object where would you desire to dine; we’ve decided to give you a taster of the most extravagant restaurants around the world if you had a millionaire’s budget.

 <!--more-->